Jason-cs18/Awesome-AI-Systems/README.md

 ## Cost
 Cost on annotation, computation, latency and power. <br>
 ### Video
 [1] [Theory & Systems for Weak Supervision.
-In MLSys'20.](https://www.youtube.com/watch?v=CR1g2-ZqswE): Christopher Ré highlighted the importance of **data** in the real world deployments because we usually get enough high quality labels for large training data.
-To bride this gap, he introduced many works about weak supervised learning, which only learns from noisy weakly labels, from theoretical analysis to real world deployment.
+In MLSys'20.](https://www.youtube.com/watch?v=CR1g2-ZqswE): Christopher Ré highlighted the importance of **data** in the real world deployments because we aren't usually able to get enough high quality labels for large training data.
+To bride this gap, he introduced many works from theoretical analysis to real world deployment about weak supervised learning, which only learns from noisy weakly labels.
 Also, He introduced [Snorkel](https://www.snorkel.org/) which is a popular weak supervised framework developed by Brown University.
 ### Paper
 [1] [Improving Resource Efficiency of Deep Activity Recognition via Redundancy Reduction.
 In HotMobile'20.](https://dl.acm.org/doi/abs/10.1145/3376897.3377859): they target to reduce cost on **computation and memory** of deep human activity recognition (HAR) models.
 [Note](https://github.com/YanLu-nyu/Awesome-AI-Systems/blob/master/HAR_HotMobile_20.md)
 ## Accessibility